The Omen (2006 film): Release

-The film was released on June 6, 2006, referencing the Number of the Beast, and mirroring the 1976 film's similar release date of June 6, 1976.
+The film was released on June 6, 2006 (6/6/06), referencing the Number of the Beast, and mirroring the 1976 film's similar release date of June 6, 1976.

 Box office

 The film recorded the highest opening Tuesday box office gross in domestic box office history in the United States for the time, by earning more than US$12 million.
-As of July 2025, it holds the 7th highest opening Tuesday at the domestic box-office.
+As of June 2026, it holds the 7th highest opening Tuesday at the domestic box-office.

 Fox initially stated that the film earned US$12,633,666 on its first day, but later Bruce Snyder, Fox's president of distribution admitted that they were "having a little fun" by manipulating the figure to contain the number of the beast in the last three digits.

 The film ended up grossing US$120 million worldwide, making it a strong success on a budget of US$25 million.
 It finished as the 59th highest-grossing film of 2006, the 12th highest-grossing R-rated movie of 2006 and the 2nd highest domestic gross of The Omen series when adjusted for inflation.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 26% based on 165 reviews, with an average rating of 4.6/10.
 The site's critical consensus reads, "Even with the force of a 'classic' behind it, remake fever can't hold up the hollowness of this style-drenched Omen."
 On Metacritic, the film has a weighted average score of 43 out of 100 based on 34 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 James Berardinelli commented: "On every level, The Omen isn't just bad filmmaking, it's bad storytelling".
 He especially criticized its similarity to the original movie, which he also greatly disliked.
 Rolling Stone also made the latter point: "Not since Gus Van Sant inexplicably directed a shot-by-shot remake of Hitchcock's Psycho has a thriller been copied with so little point or impact".

 Roger Ebert gave the film a "thumbs up" and three stars out of four, in contrast to his negative review of the original, praising John Moore for letting the strong story unfold itself rather than foregrounding visual effects.
 The Washington Posts Stephen Hunter praised the film: "It's handsome in the way it's fast-moving: sleek, well-engineered, full of gooses and honks.
 Some of the casting seems a little off.
 Still, it works."

 In 2017, Slashfilm listed it as one of the 15 worst horror remakes of all time, citing the direction as lifeless and the film pointless due to its fidelity to the original.